 Te Puru Business Park will be located at 885 Whitford-Maraetai Road and 867 Whitford-Maraetai Road ("Site").
 Manukau Quarries Limited Partnership currently operates a quarry at 885 Whitford-Maraetai Road, but quarrying activities are nearing completion and rehabilitation works are already underway on part of the Site.
 867 Whitford-Maraetai Road is currently used as a lifestyle block.
-The titles comprising the Site and subject of this application are shown below in Figure 1.
+The titles comprising the Site and subject of this application are shown in Figure 1, attached in the application document.